devarshi-ap/expense-tracker/README.md

 #### Core Features:
 - View History of Transactions
 - Perform CRUD-Ops on Transactions
-- Graphical Depiction of Expenditures
+- Data Visualization of Expenditures with D3.js
 - Sort Transactions Chronologically by **Date**, Numerically by **Amount**, and Alphabetically by **Category**

 #### Built With: